AriFordsham/GHCWiki/gitlab/merge-requests.md

  * Via the command-line using the `git cherry-pick` command.
 In this case select the appropriate "backport" template (e.g. `backport-for-ghc-8.8`) when creating your merge request.

 After the merge request is created ensure that the ~backport label is applied.

+Once the backport MR lands the ~"backport needed" label can be removed from the source MR.